yuanxiaochenAC/EvoAgentX/evoagentx/benchmark/README.md

 ### Math

+For match datasets, we use the solve rate as the evaluation metric.
+The solve rate is the ratio of the number of examples that are solved correctly to the total number of examples.

 #### GSM8K
 [GSM8K](https://github.com/openai/grade-school-math) consists of high quality grade school math problems created by human problem writers.
 These problems require multi-step mathematical reasoning to solve.
 We use the dataset splits provided by the original repository, which contains 7.5K training problems and 1K test problems.